-I absolutely love perfume, Pretty much a lifelong relationship I have to say.
+I adore fragrance, Pretty much a lifelong relationship I have to say.
 There’s something about fragrance isn’t there.
 Sexy, sassy, flirty, girly, sensual.
 Pick and choose it to suit your mood or the way it makes you feel.

 When I’m off on holiday I will buy a different shower gel and use it while I’m there.
 When back home I will repurchase the same shower gel as a link has been made with the smell and place. lOVE doing that.
 We all have emotional connections to certain smells.
 Consciously and subconsciously.
 I borrowed a fragrance which I adore from a friend to wear on my wedding Day.
 ‘Bugalri Jasmin Noir’ It’s quite a heady scent but I wanted something that was completely out of my usual go-to range.
 This will always be a wonderful reminder of the day.
 Who would’ve guessed it, a whole industry has been built around this emotional connection between us and our sense of smell.